juseljuk/IBM-DBA-VA-BAW-RPA/3-BAW/README.md

 # **Lab 3: IBM Business Automation Workflow**
 Here we will explore **IBM Business Automation Workflow (BAW)** and view a few of its core capabilities.
-As BAW offers a wide variety of functions, we will focus only on the main elements used on this workshop.
-Every component used in this workshop is already implemented for you, however it is important to understand the basic functionality and the components within the workflow we're using.
+BAW offers a wide variety of different capabilities and functions, but we will focus only on the main elements used to implement the workflow that we use in this exercise.

+Every component used in this exercise is already implemented for you, however it is important to understand the basic functionality and the components within the workflow we're using.

 ### Content
 - [Access to BAW](#access-baw)